collapsed-stacks/startups/questions/3899/does-tinder-connect-use-any-gds-system.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-04-01
 - score: 2

-<p>As I understand Tinder, it's geolocated dating using a mobile app.
-So it's likely they're using their own systems and database.</p>
+As I understand Tinder, it's geolocated dating using a mobile app.
+So it's likely they're using their own systems and database.

-<p>That said, my understanding of the dating industry is that there are databases running around.
+That said, my understanding of the dating industry is that there are databases running around.
 So take the answer with a fistfull of salt.
-(Only a Tinder employee would know.)</p>
+(Only a Tinder employee would know.)